 According to data from IEA report within "PV - power Systems Program", use of mesoscale meteorological models "probably does not improve quality of prognostication".
 Post-processing of data (mainly spatial averaging and error correction) can relatively decrease invalidity of local estimation on 15- 25%, but however for short- and medium-term prognostication it still will be no less than 25-30%.

 In Ukraine there is no system of automated processing and distribution of data among concerned parties (neither on generation prospects of market participants nor about weather conditions).
 There is also nothing about acknowledged and non-conflicting rules of concordance for generation amounts.
 There is no clear forecasting mechanism of energy consumption in local networks on the same hour-scope base.
 There is not even reliable statistics on RES in Ukraine.
 There is no solid infrastructure of stations for surface cloudiness monitoring, unified into coordinated informational network.

 There is no permanent simultaneous satellite watching system to track motion and thickness of clouds above all territory of Ukraine.
 There is no publicly accessible National database for short-term prognostication of weather and local solar luminosity.
-There are no certificated software data complexes, that would be acknowledged by all market participants.
+There are no certificated software data complexes.
 The Law doesn’t give any clues about financial sources for creation and development of mandated systems of prognostication and accounting of VRE.
 There is no long-term experience of research and optimization for such systems.
 And all these "no" are quite possible to continue and to expand.